zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

         }));
 ```

-Each time an additional decorator is added, it should be incorporated into the context declaration as done here.
+Each time an additional decorator is added, it is incorporated into this context declaration.

 ## Building a template blade using decorators

-In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
-Links to Dogfood copies of samples are included as appropriate.
+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
+Links to working samples are included as appropriate.

 This section demonstrates how to create a "Hello World" template blade using decorators.
 The template blade is represented by a single TypeScript file in a Visual Studio project.
-The source code for the template blade is located at `<dir>/Client/V2/Blades/Template/SimpleTemplateBlade.ts` in the Azure samples.
-The working copy of the same source can be viewed at [simple Template Blade](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/TemplateBladesBlade/simpleTemplateBlade).
+The source code for the template blade is located at `<dir>/Client/V2/Blades/Template/SimpleTemplateBlade.ts`.
+The working copy of the same source can be viewed at [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/TemplateBladesBlade/simpleTemplateBlade](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/TemplateBladesBlade/simpleTemplateBlade).

 There are several options that can be specified as properties on the object that is sent to the decorator.
 The following code contains the simplest scenario where only an HTML template is needed.
 The template is provided inline.